 - St Moritz to Tirano – 2.5 hours

-In summer, early May to late October, trains to and from St Moritz run three times per day in each direction and usually once per day to Davos and Chur respectively.
+In summer, early May to late October, trains to and from St Moritz run three times per day in each direction and usually twice per day from Chur.
 Expensive reservations prior to boarding are obligatory.
-The reservation fee depends on the season but expect to pay up to CHF26 per seat from March to November and CHF10 in winter (but more around Christmas and New Year).

 In winter, one daily Bernina Express train connects Chur and Tirano in each direction.
 Travelers from St Moritz may join the Bernina Express at Pontresina and from Davos at Filisur.